-Stephen Goldstein, Squire Sanders | Charlotte Harris, Hess Corporation

-To become a project management Ninja, you must learn to master complex discovery workflows and technology.
+Stephen Goldstein, Squire Sanders | Charlotte Harris, Hess Corporation | Ron Sotek, Riley Carlock, Document Management Group, (invited) To become a project management Ninja, you must learn to master complex discovery workflows and technology.
 Can or should the litigation attorney be responsible for both case management and eDiscovery project management?
 This session will explore the role of effective project management and the roles each person plays in the discovery process.
 Hear from industry-leading experts on their experience in handling eDiscovery review projects of high profile/complex litigation and how those experiences have helped develop their best practices for projects of all size.